GitHowTo/githowto-content/pages/en/removing_commits_from_a_branch.md

 <p>Our master branch is pointing at commit v1 and the "Revert Oops" and "Oops" commits no longer exist in the branch.
 The <code>--hard</code> parameter makes the working directory reflect the new branch head.</p>
 <h2><em>05</em> Nothing is ever lost</h2>

 <p>What happened to the wrong commits?
 They are still in the repository.
 Actually, we can still refer to them.
-At the beginning of the lesson, we created the «oops» tag for the canceled commit.
+At the beginning of the lesson, we created the "oops" tag for the canceled commit.
 Let us take a look at <em>all</em> commits.</p>

 <h4 class="h4-pre">Run:</h4>